yeungon/In-JavaScript-we-trust/README.md

 That is not challenging to realise that `"string".length()` always returns `hello`.
 Yet, the tricky part lies in the `delete object` where we might think that this expression will entirely delete the object.
 That is not the case as `delete` is used to delete the property of the object only.
 It does not delete the object.
 Then we get `hello` rather than `ReferenceError`.

-Note that if we declare object without `let, const` or `var`, we then have a global object. `delete object` then return true.
-Otherwise, it always return false.
+Note that if we declare object without `let, const` or `var`, we then have a global object. `delete objectName` then return `true`.
+Otherwise, it always returns `false`.

 </p>
 </details>